blogs.sanpreetsingh.com

 • “I get why that hurt.”

-This is one of the fastest de-escalators because it stops your partner from having to “prove” their feelings.
+This is one of the fastest ways to de-escalate because it stops your partner from having to prove their feelings.

 Set a rule together: